-4. Allegations, opportunity for teacher to make admissions, opening statements
+4. Allegations, opportunity for teacher to make admissions, opening statements conviction, at any time, of a relevant offence

 The chair reads out the allegation.
 The chair then asks whether the teacher admits the facts of the allegation and, if so, whether the teacher admits that it amounts to: